emilianospezi/spaarc_documentation/tmp_notes_on_videos_ideas.md

 ## SPAARC MICE / Hero imaging plugin

+- Best practice for structuring a MICE database for batch processing.
 - Demo video using the current plugin (will update config file approach before launch)
 - Setting up a basic batch process and compute results